 In any case, I am originally a Southerner that studied up North, so am still a bit confused.
 Or bilingual you might say!
 I still call it a traditional Sunday dinner!

 How long to cook a roast chicken?

-The cooking time will be about 20 minutes per 450g weight of chicken plus an extra 20 minutes (depending a bit on the size of the chicken).
+The cooking time for a roast chicken is about 20 minutes per 450g weight of chicken plus an extra 20 minutes (depending a bit on the size of the chicken) at 190C.

 This is a simple roast chicken recipe.
-In these pictures, it is served up with roast potatoes, garlic carrots, roast chicken stuffing (sage and onion) and roasted stem broccoli together with some lovely gravy using a Bisto gravy granules recipe.
+In these pictures, it is served up with different side dishes: crispy roast potatoes, garlic carrots, roast chicken stuffing (different flavours), roasted stem broccoli, boiled sugar snaps, and honey roasted parsnips together with some lovely gravy using this Bisto gravy granules recipe.